chrisherczeg/caliptra-mcu-sw-svp-microsoft/emulator/cbinding/README.md

 ### Memory Alignment

-Always use `emulator_get_alignment()` to ensure proper memory alignment.
+Always use 8-byte alignment when allocating memory for the emulator.
 Improper alignment can cause crashes or undefined behavior.

 ### Thread Safety